 Pressure / Density Altitude

-Now that you have the latest weather, enter the required values and press 'Calculate' to obtain pressure altitude.
-After that click 'Transfer' to move the values and press 'Calculate' to get density altitude.
+Now that you have the latest weather, enter the required values below and press 'Calculate' to obtain Pressure Altitude.
+After that click 'Transfer' to move the values and press 'Calculate' to get Density Altitude.
 The actual pressure lapse rate and ISA temp at your pressure altitude will be taken into account by the calculators.

-These calculators are based on the following formula's:
+These calculators are based on the following formula's and constants:

 See the next link to find out more about the effects of air density on the performance of your aircraft.
 This is important if you regularly fly in hot and high conditions, from short fields and or in mountain areas!